RLRyals/MCP-tutorial/docs/plot-server-modular-guide.md

 ### For AI Writing Teams (Primary Users)
 - Can track organic story development automatically
-- Can analyze story dynamics using Dramatica principles
 - Can work with multiple genres dynamically
 - Can identify plot inconsistencies and suggest solutions
 - Can reference flexible story appreciations for writing decisions